AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

     extraQueryParameters?: StringDict;
 };

+// Warning: (ae-missing-release-tag) "CommonOnBehalfOfRequest" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export type CommonOnBehalfOfRequest = BaseAuthRequest & {
     oboAssertion: string;
     skipCache?: boolean;
 };

+// Warning: (ae-missing-release-tag) "CommonRefreshTokenRequest" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export type CommonRefreshTokenRequest = BaseAuthRequest & {
     refreshToken: string;